Turtel216/Xanadu/README.md

 ## Syntax

 Xanadu is a dynamically typed language.
-Each statement has to end with semicolone **;**
+Each statement has to end with a semicolone ( ; ).

 ### Variables